 The results of these estimations for the LCOE and the total investment, by source and scenario, are presented in Tables 5.2 and 5.3 in this section.

-06. Energy POLICY ANALYSIS
+06. ENERGY POLICY ANALYSIS

-MAPPING THE POLICY AND INSTITUTIONAL LANDSCAPE OF RENEWABLE ENERGY AND ENERGY EFFICIENCY IN BRAZIL well-structured and lack long-term vision.
+MAPPING THE POLICY AND INSTITUTIONAL LANDSCAPE OF RENEWABLE ENERGY AND ENERGY EFFICIENCY IN BRAZIL

 Renewable energy policies have been introduced only recently, starting with the Incentive Program to Alternative Sources (Proinfa) in 2002.